neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Initialize a new project

-After logging into the Neon console, proceed to the [Projects](https://console.neon.tech/app/projects) section.
+After logging into the Neon Console, proceed to the [Projects](https://console.neon.tech/app/projects) section.

 1. Click `New Project` to start a new one.